All Episodes

 Do you have to text them back to truth?

-Um Dawn just said it's a good thing she didn't know how to text me, or she'd be texting me in the middle of the program.
+Yeah, Dawn just said it's a good thing she didn't know how to text me, or she'd be texting me in the middle of the program.

-Uh we're all multitasking.
+We're all multitasking.

-We know this kind of stuff goes on.
+We know this kind of stuff goes.

-I'm not talking about that, I'm just to the texting back and forth from parent to child, uh, where the child has to be told the truth by the parent in the midst of a lecture by the teacher, which is a crock.
+I'm just doing the texting back and forth from parent to child, where the child has to be told the truth by the parent in the midst of a lecture by the teacher, which is a crock.

-Anyway, I've got a little story here, CNN.
+Anyway, I've got a little story here: CNN.

 We don't have the audio of this.